 - Indiana Virtual Catalog

 Goal 2: Institutional Capacity - The Indiana State Library will improve the capacity of libraries through professional development and leadership training opportunities and grants for technology.

 Goal 3: Enhanced Services - The Indiana State Library will aid libraries in improving services to Indiana residents, including services that support lifelong learning and human services.

 - Children’s literacy

 - State agency partnerships

 IMLS Data Collection

-State Library Survey The State Library Agency Survey (SLAA) provides descriptive data about state library agencies for all fifty states and the District of Columbia.
+The State Library Administrative Agency Survey (SLAA) provides descriptive data about state library agencies for all fifty states and the District of Columbia.

-Public Library Survey The Public Library Survey (PLS) provides national descriptive data on the status of public libraries in the United States and its territories.
-Data are collected from over 9,000 public library systems with over 17,000 public library outlets.
-Read Indiana's profile (PDF, 344 KB) from the most recent PLS publication.
+The Public Libraries Survey (PLS) provides national descriptive data on the status of public libraries in the United States and its territories.
+Explore state profiles representing more than 9,000 public library systems and over 17,000 public library outlets.